blazium-engine/blazium-docs/about/list_of_features.rst

    - Can be :ref:`compiled <doc_introduction_to_the_buildsystem>` using GCC,
      Clang and MSVC.
 MinGW is also supported.
    - Friendly towards packagers.
-In most cases, system libraries can be used instead of the ones provided by Godot.
+In most cases, system libraries can be used instead of the ones provided by Blazium.
 The build system doesn't download anything.
      Builds can be fully reproducible.

 - Licensed under the permissive MIT license.